kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 preferences.
 Validation rejects missing templates, an invalid owner chain, or a parent CompositePodGroup that is not present.
 LWS blocks pod creation until the delegated Workload and any required parent instance exist.

+In Phase 2, `group-template-name` selects the LWS root composite template.
+LWS then materializes that root CPG and its replica and role descendants, so one annotation is sufficient for delegated leader/worker mode.

 The two annotation spellings above follow the Kubernetes 1.37 KEP-6089 controller-linkage proposal and its implementation-sync update.
 The latter is